prikshitRoy/Chrome-Extensions-Samples/README.md

 #### Hello World

-- Its a simple biggner extension.
+- Its a simple beginner extension.

 #### Reading Time